rodrigobelo/wootrade-dotnet/README.md

 # Wootrade DotNet
 A .NET Standard 2.0/2.1 Client for Wootrade API.

+## Features
+This package is under construction, the following features are available:
-Only Spot Market is available for now.
+- WebSockets Streams for Spot Market
+- RESTful API GetSymbols method
+- More to come

 If you find any issue or have questions, please please open an issue.